- Military Life Cycle

 - Career advancement opportunities

-Plus, many of the Department of Defense’s 850+ high-quality child development and youth programs are located on or near military installations worldwide.
-And, for military spouses seeking employment, spousal preference is offered as well.
+Plus, many of the DOD’s 850+ high-quality child development and youth programs are located on or near military installations worldwide.
+For military spouses seeking employment, spousal preference is offered as well.

 Some available jobs that may be open in your area include:

 - Direct care staff

 Apply today.
 Full-day, part-time, hourly and even 24/7 care positions with DOD programs can be found at:

 - USAJOBS — Find opportunities by searching for “Child and Youth” jobs in your area.
 You can also search by entering the name of your service branch and “Child and Youth,” for example “Air Force Child and Youth.”
 See the Come Grow With Us USAJOBS How-To Guide for more information.